usc-isi-digelements/tag-entity-buttons/README.md

 Custom property                     | Description                                       | Default
 ------------------------------------|---------------------------------------------------|--------
-`--tag-button-color`                | The color of the untagged buttons.                | paper-grey-600 `--tag-button-negative-color`       | The color of the negatively tagged buttons.       | paper-red-600 `--tag-button-negative-hover-color` | The hover color of the negatively tagged buttons. | paper-red-900
+`--tag-background-color`            | The background color of the element.              | paper-grey-300 `--tag-button-color`                | The color of the untagged buttons.                | paper-grey-600 `--tag-button-negative-color`       | The color of the negatively tagged buttons.       | paper-red-600 `--tag-button-negative-hover-color` | The hover color of the negatively tagged buttons. | paper-red-900